The parish of Hatley was formed in 1957 when the parishes of Hatley St George and East Hatley were united.

 We also comment on Hatley planning applications – they are routinely discussed at our meetings and our recommendations can be influential with the officers and Planning Committee at South Cambs District Council.

 We organise an annual litter pick each March (although in 2020, because of Covid 19, it moved to 25th October) along the verges of the Croydon / Gamlingay road within the parish and we are very keen on making sensible enhancements for the village – such as the speed monitoring sign.

-Hatley Parish Council holds six scheduled meetings a year on the third Tuesday of January, March, April (the Annual Parish Meeting), May (the Annual General Meeting), July and October; other ‘extraordinary’ meetings (usually concerned with a planning application) are held as necessary.
+Hatley Parish Council holds six scheduled meetings a year on the third Tuesday of January, March, April (the Annual Parish Meeting – but not in 2021 when it will be combined with the AGM), May (the Annual General Meeting), July and October; other ‘extraordinary’ meetings (usually concerned with a planning application) are held as necessary.

 Hatley Parish Council diary

 Tuesday 16th March – 7.30 pm / Ordinary Meeting – via Zoom.